miklevin/MikeLev.in/api.md

 4                    faq        500
 ```

-**Rationale**: You ever get the feeling the folder-structure of a website can tell you something about its organization?
+**Rationale**: Do you ever get the feeling a website's folder-structure can tell you something about how it's organized?
 Yeah, me too.
-But we do the laborious work of making it explicit anyway, just in case.
-And it makes for great color-coding in the link-graph visuzlizations.
+Thankfully, we here at Botify do the ***Regular Expressions*** so you don't have to.
+And it makes really great great color-coding in the link-graph visualizations.
+Psst!
+Wanna see the Death Star?

 # Get Short Titles: How To Get the First 500 URLs With Short Titles Given Pagetype